My girls, daughter and Grand, got my favorites for Easter, white hydrangeas with bonus chick. Happy Easter!

 Music this week is “Tea For Two” from our friend, Colin Tribe, in England.

 This week, the Grand and I will prepare an Easter surprise for her Mother.
 A card and something chocolate, that’s the routine.
 It was easy in elementary school days.
 Cotton balls and macaroni were supplies of choice.

 She took me to her room and showed me the secret card made at school, hidden away for the big day.
 After graduating from gluing macaroni onto anything, her cards matured into interesting combinations of construction paper, felt and cotton and were signed with many xxxx’s and oooo’s.

 A trip to See’s Candies and we were handled.

 Soon the cards came from a store.
 She was drawn to corny jokes and puns and Mom was a good sport about it.
 The sentiment was circumstantial, based on which displays the Grand could reach.
-If memory serves, her card to her Mother one year featured a monkey, and another year it was two cartoon rabbits insulting each other.
+She would pick up whatever attracted her and ask me to read the inside words.
+Her card to her Mother one year featured a monkey, and another year it was two cartoon rabbits insulting each other.